jawj/cloudflare-pg-client/README.md

-This repo patches the deno-postgres library to work within a Cloudflare Worker, by redirecting TCP traffic over a WebSocket.
+This repo patches the deno-postgres library to work within a Cloudflare Worker by redirecting TCP traffic via a WebSocket-to-TCP tunnel.

 Since a TLS connection is required for security, we support this by compiling either [BearSSL](https://bearssl.org/) or [WolfSSL](https://www.wolfssl.com/) to wasm using [emscripten](https://emscripten.org/).
+Currently we embed only the ISRG X1 Root cert, which means we can validate Let's Encrypt-secured connections.

-In general, BearSSL is slightly smaller and slightly slower.
-In testing from the UK, BearSSL (using TLS 1.2 only) weighs in at 311 KB (JS + wasm) and a request to a worker that make a DB query takes around 1500ms, while WolfSSL (compiled for TLS 1.3 only) comes to 390 KB (JS + wasm) and a request takes around 1300ms.
-We are therefore favouring WolfSSL.
+Overall, BearSSL is slightly smaller and slightly slower, while WolfSSL is slightly larger and slightly faster.
+BearSSL (using TLS 1.2 only) weighs in at 311 KB (JS + wasm), while WolfSSL (compiled for TLS 1.3 only) comes to 390 KB (JS + wasm).
+In one set of tests, a request to a worker that makes a long-distance DB query using BearSSL typically took 1500ms, while one using WolfSSL took around 1300ms.
+This likely makes WolfSSL a better bet.

 # HOW TO